Delgon95/rna_structure_aligner/README.md

                                   Default: 200
  -r,--reference <reference.pdb>   Reference structure in .pdb/.cif format.
 Can force format with
                                   --input-format
+    --respect-order               (optional) The resulting alignemnt will respect nucleotide order in the structure.
+This might make shorter but more biologicaly accurate alignments.
     --rmsd <rmsd>                 (optional) Maximum RMSD (in Ångström) that the aligned fragment will not exceed.
 Must be a positive number.
                                   Default: 3.5